A mathematical model of CAR-T cell therapy in combination with chemotherapy for malignant gliomas: Introduction

 A promising approach involves combining CAR-T therapy with chemotherapy.
 This strategy could leverage chemotherapy to eliminate tumor cells that do not express the antigens required for CAR-T cell recognition and attack.
-In fact, chemotherapy has been shown to enhance the expression of tumor antigens in solid tumors, thus amplifying the immune response.
+Chemotherapy has been shown to enhance the expression of tumor antigens in solid tumors, thereby amplifying the immune response.
 This effect has been demonstrated in GBM models using NKG2D CAR-T cells, where chemotherapy improved CAR-T cell efficacy by increasing target antigen availability \cite{chemo_increase_antigen}.
-Subsequently, CAR-T cells could be administered to target residual antigen-expressing tumor cells, providing a more thorough and effective treatment approach.
-In addition, a issue with chemotherapy is drug resistance development, often leading to treatment failure.
-In this case, the combination of CAR-T cell therapy with chemotherapy could circumvent this problem.
-After chemotherapy treatment, CAR-T cells can target and destroy the resistant cells.
+Subsequently, CAR-T cells could be administered to target residual antigen-expressing tumor cells, providing a more comprehensive and effective treatment approach.
+In addition, a key problem with chemotherapy is the development of drug resistance, often leading to treatment failure.
+In this context, combining CAR-T cell therapy with chemotherapy could help circumvent this problem, as CAR-T cells would target and eliminate chemotherapy-resistant cells.
 Furthermore, gliomas present significant barriers to effective therapy, including immunosuppressive tumor microenvironments and the restrictive blood-brain barrier \cite{kringel2023chimeric}.
-Lymphodepleting chemotherapy, which involves reducing the host's immune cell population to create space for CAR-T cells and other therapeutic agents, is under investigation as a means to overcome these challenges \cite{lymphodepleting_chemio}.
-By weakening immune suppression and facilitating the trafficking of CAR-T cells to the tumor site, this approach has the potential to improve therapeutic efficacy.
+Lymphodepleting chemotherapy, which reduces the host's immune cell population to create space for CAR-T cells and other therapeutic agents, is under investigation as a means to overcome these challenges \cite{lymphodepleting_chemio}.
+By weakening immune suppression and facilitating CAR-T cell trafficking to the tumor site, this approach has the potential to improve therapeutic efficacy.